michael-hartmann/libcasimir/README.md

 Casimir Effect in the plane-sphere geometry with perfect reflectors.

-There is also a website available: http://speicherleck.de/michael/casimir.html You can cite this software, see: https://zenodo.org/record/12476
+There is also a website available: http://speicherleck.de/michael/casimir.html.

+You may cite this software, see: https://zenodo.org/record/12476

 Description